Summary of extra government support

 Updated: 3 days ago

-Additional government support has been announced this week for businesses and employees impacted by coronavirus (COVID-19) across the UK.
+Additional government support has been announced for businesses, individuals and employees impacted by coronavirus (COVID-19) across the UK.

 New Self Assessment Self-Serve Time to Pay Scheme